dwdas9/home/articles/MicrosoftFabric/HelloMicrosoftFabric.md

 ## Delta Lake in Microsoft Fabric

- In Microsoft Fabric Lakehouse, any table you create, whether it’s from CSV files, Excel files, or other data sources, automatically becomes a Delta Lake table without requiring any additional steps.
+In Fabric, any table imported from .csv/excel etc. automatically becomes a Delta Lake table.

 ![alt text](image-26.png)